Icinga/icinga2/doc/9-icinga2-api.md

 ### <a id="icinga2-api-config-management-create-package"></a> Create Config Package

-Send a `POST` request to a new config package called `puppet` in this example.
+Send a `POST` request to a new config package called `example-cmdb` in this example.
 This will create a new empty configuration package.

-    $ curl -k -s -u root:icinga -X POST https://localhost:5665/v1/config/packages/puppet | python -m json.tool
+    $ curl -k -s -u root:icinga -X POST https://localhost:5665/v1/config/packages/example-cmdb | python -m json.tool
     {
         "results": [
             {
                 "code": 200.0,
-                "package": "puppet",
+                "package": "example-cmdb",
                 "status": "Created package."
             }
         ]